-Whole chicken marinated in garlic, cumin, and annatto, then turned slowly over charcoal until the skin is lacquered mahogany and the meat stays juicy.
-Sold from glass-fronted rotisseries that perfume entire city blocks, it is Venezuela's go-to Sunday family meal, served with crisp papas fritas and a fierce garlic sauce.
+Whole butterflied chicken rubbed with garlic, oregano, cumin, and paprika, then turned slowly over charcoal until the skin is lacquered mahogany and crackling while the meat stays juicy.
+Sold from glass-fronted rotisseries that perfume entire city blocks, it is Venezuela's go-to weekend family meal, served with crisp papas fritas and a fierce garlic sauce.

 The skin shatters with smoky, garlicky crackle, giving way to meat so juicy it drips.
-Cumin and annatto lend a warm earthy depth, and a swipe of the sharp garlic sauce makes each bite ring with brightness against the charcoal char.
+Oregano, cumin, and paprika lend a warm earthy depth, and a swipe of the sharp garlic sauce makes each bite ring with brightness against the charcoal char.

 Slow turning over indirect charcoal renders fat evenly and bastes the bird in its own drippings, while constant rotation prevents scorching so the skin caramelizes into lacquer.
-The acidic lime marinade tenderizes and helps the annatto color bind to the skin.
+The garlic, oregano, and acidic marinade tenderize the meat and help the paprika color bind to the skin.

 Variations